 Overall Approach

-The Fish Innovation Lab supports and links research partners around the globe to identify, develop, and scale up promising methodologies and technologies for local fish farming, and to intensify and diversify major aquatic food production systems where the poor and undernourished are concentrated.
+The Fish Innovation Lab supports and links research partners around the globe to identify, develop, and scale up promising methodologies and technologies for local aquaculture and fisheries, and to intensify and diversify major aquatic food production systems where the poor and undernourished are concentrated.

 Through competitive research subawards, the Fish Innovation Lab funds country-focused research and capacity-building activities.
 You can learn more about our funding cycle and current opportunities.
 These subawards constitute an integrated, cooperative, multi-institutional research program that aims to produce applicable research results, increase the capacity of local partners, and support the adoption of new innovations.